Is today one of those days? Do you need to get things done but aren’t sure how to boost your mood?

-Lisa Evans (2012) lists the following smells as mood-boosters: lemon, lavender, jasmine, rosemary, cinnamon, and peppermint.
+Lisa Evans lists the following smells as mood-boosters: lemon, lavender, jasmine, rosemary, cinnamon, and peppermint.

 Laughing has multiple health benefits.
 A few of them?
 Improving your mood, lessening depression and anxiety, soothing tension, and relieving stress.
-(Mayo Clinic, 2019)

 If you need a little help, watch a comedy series on Netflix or look up funny videos on YouTube.

-Bring in the backup
+12. Bring in the backup

-I know!
-When you are in a bad mood, the least you want is to invite a friend over.
+Ok, it is true: when you are in a bad mood, the least you want is to invite a friend over.